Matildenesheim/shinyApp/README.md

 <div align="center"><img src="/www/images/login.png" width="400px"/></div>

 **Note** <br>
-The framework for TIBA is solely based on theoretical inferences, meaning the actual usability and UX for our end-users remains unknown.
+The framework for TIBA is solely based on theoretical inferences from the field of HCI and TBI, meaning the actual usability and UX for any end-users remains unknown and will continue to be.
 It is solely a conceptual framework and only developed for an exam project as a initial suggestion for a potential design.

 ### Contacts
 For further information feel free to connect with one of the authors Matilde Nesheim on [matildenesheim@hotmail.com](mailto:matildenesheim@hotmail.com?subject=[GitHub]%20TIBA) or on LinkedIn: